maj157/MD-404/Specifications.md

     return validMove;
 }

-Here’s the specification for the displayTurnInfo function:

-c
-Copy code
 // Requires:
 // - playerName is a valid string representing the current player’s name.
 // - opponentBoard is a 2D array of size GRID_SIZE x GRID_SIZE representing the opponent’s board.